rickyzhang82/telepresence/docs/reference/docker-run.md

 The following happens under the hood when both flags are in use:

-- The network of for the intercept handler will be set to the same as the network used by the daemon.
-This guarantees that the intercept handler can access the Telepresence VIF, and hence have access the cluster.
+- The network of for the ingest or intercept handler will be set to the same as the network used by the daemon.
+This guarantees that the ingest or intercept handler can access the Telepresence VIF, and hence have access the cluster.
 - Volume mounts will be automatic and made using the Telemount Docker volume plugin so that all volumes exposed by the targeted remote container are mounted on the local handler container.
 - The environment of the remote container becomes the environment of the local handler container.